nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  fixed unrealistically high playback counts on world map
 -  fixed: widgets were not loaded when switching views (home to h5live or vice versa) and an absolute time span was selected

-## 2.1 - added tags filter and extended world map
+## 2.1 - Added tags filter and extended world map

 -  added new filter to select one or multiple tags, metrics will then only show data for the selected tags
    -  sample use cases: tag one or more streams for one event, or use tag(s) to identify an iGaming table